MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Connect-PSSession.md

 This command reconnects to the ITTask session on the Server01 computer.

 The output shows that the command was successful.
-The State of the session is Opened and the Availability is Available, indicating that you can run commands in the session.
+The State of the session is Opened and the Availability is Available, which indicates that you can run commands in the session.

-### Example 2
+### Example 2: Effect of disconnecting and reconnecting
 ```
 PS C:\>Get-PSSession